(As last amended November 2015)

 - The Governing Board shall exercise general supervision over the affairs of the Society subject to the provisions of Articles IX and X.

-- The Governing Board shall consist of twelve members elected for staggered terms of six years each, and, ex-officio, the Secretary-Treasurer of the Society, if the Secretary-Treasurer is not already a member.
+- The Governing Board shall consist of twelve members elected for staggered terms of six years each, and, ex-officio, the Secretary and the Treasurer of the Society, if the Secretary and the Treasurer are not already a members.
 Elected members of the Governing Board may not succeed themselves.